surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

-### LFO algorithm
+### LFOs

-Each voice has 6 modulation sources called LFOs (Low Frequency Oscillator) that can be used for modulation purposes.
-Each scene has an additional 6 LFOs making each voice capable of receiving modulation from a total of 12 LFOs.
+Each voice has 6 configurable LFOs and each scene has an additional 6 configurable LFOs, making each voice effectively capable of receiving modulation from a total of 12 LFOs.

-Calling them LFOs is a great understatement as they have an integrated envelope generator and can function as a 16-step waveform-generator as well.

 ![](./images/Pictures/tech_lfos.png)

-*LFO-unit structure*
+*LFO bloc diagram*

 <br/>